Shed behind some grass.

 IT’S SHED TIME!

-Shed floor
+Shed floor.

 The first thing is the floor frame.
 16″ centers.
 Runners were nice and level so nothing needed to be shimmed.

-Shed floor
+Shed floor with plywood added.

 Next came the plywood floor itself.
 Again, things stayed level.